philemonnwanne/blackbox/README.md

 ## Acknowledgements

-We would like to express our gratitude to [junaidsaleem10144/VacationVibe](https://github.com/junaidsaleem10144/VacationVibe) for the following resources and libraries that have been instrumental in the development of this project.
+I would like to acknowledge [junaidsaleem10144/VacationVibe](https://github.com/junaidsaleem10144/VacationVibe) for the following resources and libraries that have been instrumental in the development of this project.